5cover/psdc/docs/Done.md

 initializer.psc contains tests.

 Currently initializer static analysis is broken, but we're kind of in a rush right now.
 Users are unlikely to want to use initializers anyway.

+## Improve formatting of composite values

+Array and structure values can be formatted to quite lengthy strings.

+Solutions:

+- Use only the alais name when available
+- For sturct and arrays, split the value across multiple lines.

+## Structure values: improve formatting by iterating over list of members

+Currently we iterate over an ImmutableDictionary.
+This means the order is undefined.
+Which can lead to inconsistent results.
+Fix this by